ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models

 Recent large language models (LLM) such as ChatGPT have shown incredible generative abilities.
-They have created many opportunities, as well as challenges for students and educators around the world.\footnote{This paper is written and polished by humans, with the exception of Appendix~\ref{app:instructions:human:exp}.
-Work in progress.
-Comments and suggestions are more than welcome: \texttt{argugpt@163.com} (preferred) or \texttt{hu.hai@sjtu.edu.cn}.} While students can use them to obtain information and increase efficiency in learning, many educators are concerned that ChatGPT will make it easier for students to cheat in their homework assignments, for example, by asking ChatGPT to summarize their readings, solve math problems, and even write responses and essays: tasks that are supposed to be completed by students themselves.
+They have created many opportunities, as well as challenges for students and educators around the world.\footnote{This paper is written and polished by humans, with the exception of Appendix~\ref{app:instructions:human:exp}. } While students can use them to obtain information and increase efficiency in learning, many educators are concerned that ChatGPT will make it easier for students to cheat in their homework assignments, for example, by asking ChatGPT to summarize their readings, solve math problems, and even write responses and essays: tasks that are supposed to be completed by students themselves.
 Educators have started to find that well-written essays submitted by students, some even deemed ``the best in class'', were actually written by ChatGPT, making it increasingly difficult to evaluate students' performance in class.
 For instance, a philosophy professor from North Michigan University has discovered that the best essay in his class was in fact written by ChatGPT.\footnote{See \url{https://www.nytimes.com/2023/01/16/technology/chatgpt-artificial-intelligence-universities.html}} Thus it is critical for educators to identify AI generated content (AIGC), either with the naked eye, or the help of some tools.

+There is also growing interest and need among computational linguists to study texts generated by language models.
+Several studies have examined whether humans can identify AI-generated text~\citep{brown2020language-gpt3,clark_all_2021,dou_is_2022}.
+Others have built text classifiers to distinguish AI-written from human-written text~\citep{gehrmann2019gltr,mitchell2023detectgpt,guo2023close}.

-The focus of this paper is on the field of English as Other or Second Language (EOSL).
+The focus of this paper is on argumentative essays in the context of English as Other or Second Language (EOSL).
 There are an estimated 2 billion people learning/speaking English, and at least 12 million instructors worldwide\footnote{Data released by British Council in 2013 (See \url{https://www.britishcouncil.org/research-policy-insight/policy-reports/the-english-effect)}}.
-It is thus of practical significance for EOSL instructors to be able to identify AIGC, especially when most of them are not as acquainted with AIGC as AI researchers.
+It is thus of practical significance for EOSL instructors to be able to identify AIGC; computational linguists also need to build efficient educational applications that accurately detect AI-generated essays.